JeremyJones/hotjar-realtime-survey/scale/README.md

 Scaling: General
 ----------------

 > "Aggregation of marginal gains."
-(Dave Brailsford)

-Look for the:

 > "1 percent margin for improvement in everything you do."
+> - Dave Brailsford

 #### Network traffic